jaimesk8/ExcelToUblXml/README.md

 ## Adicional Notes

-.Make sure your Excel file follows the expected structure with necessary columns.
+- Make sure your Excel file follows the expected structure with necessary columns.
-.Ensure that the Excel file is not open while running the script.
+- Ensure that the Excel file is not open while running the script.
-.Check the XML output and customize the create_ubl_xml function if needed.
+- Check the XML output and customize the create_ubl_xml function if needed.